 Therefore, prepare them for the change by sharing the future with them through the future state process maps developed in PRIME.
 Enable them to contribute to their future by enabling them to make improvement suggestions through the PRIME Collaboration portal.
 As a result, members of the organization have the knowledge to get them on the bus for the upcoming change.

-ADKAR states that the fourth step of Change Management is Action.
-That is, start small and don’t implement change by stealth.
+ADKAR states that the fourth step of Change Management is Ability.
+That is, start small and provide a clear pathway forward.

 Hence it is now time to implement the change.
-PRIME enables you to manage the implementation through its Improvement Tracking Dashboard.
+PRIME enables you with the right tools to manage the implementation through its Improvement Tracking Dashboard.

-Remember, through PRIME you can simply set up work packages and manage the execution of tasks to implement the change.
+Through PRIME you can simply set up work packages and manage the execution of tasks to implement the change.
 Make changes in the organization in small steps – process by process.
+PRIME Coaching services enables you to learn from others who have made the change successfully.

 ADKAR, states that the fifth step of Change Management is Reinforcement.
 That is, engage the audience and select the champions of change to sustain the change.